Best 4K Ultra HD Blu-ray player

 So you plopped down a pile of cash to buy a 4K TV, maybe even one that delivers high dynamic range.
 Awesome.
 Once you’ve wowed your friends and family with those lush demo files the manufacturer provided, you’re going to want to splash some 4K movies across that screen.
 A 4K Ultra HD Blu-ray player is just the ticket.

-You can also stream 4K HDR video from a handful of video-streaming services—including Netflix, Amazon Video, and Vudu—if you have the bandwidth, that is.
-If your ISP can’t deliver super-fast download speeds, you’re won’t be able to stream 4K.
+Most player also stream 4K HDR video from a handful of video-streaming services—including Netflix, Amazon Video, and Vudu—if you have the bandwidth, that is.
+If your ISP can’t deliver super-fast download speeds, you won’t be able to stream 4K.

 And then there’s the audio side of the equation.
 Nearly every Blu-ray disc contains a high-definition soundtrack encoded in Dolby TrueHD or DTS HD Master Audio.
 Some will also contain Dolby Atmos and DTS:X data that expand surround sound to include height information.
 (We explored Dolby Atmos and DTS:X in depth a few months back).
 The best audio you can expect from a streaming service is Dolby Digital—an audio technology that first came to home entertainment systems with LaserDisc players back in the mid 1990s.

-Our Ultra HD Blu-ray player coverage starts with reviews of two conventional players and a surprising alternative platform: Microsoft’s Xbox One S video game console.
+Our Ultra HD Blu-ray player coverage starts with reviews of two conventional players (we've added a third since this story was originally published on November 16, 2016) and a surprising alternative platform: Microsoft’s Xbox One S video game console.
 We thought Microsoft’s game would get smoked by Samsung’s UBD-K8500 and Panasonic’s DMP-UB900 competition.
 After all, those two products are designed specifically for playing Blu-ray and Ultra HD Blu-ray dsics, while the Xbox One S makes its living as a game console.
 That didn’t happen, but we might change our opinion down the road.

 Best Ultra HD Blu-ray player for most people: Samsung UBD-K8500